Field Meta

 - When using addFields or Select stage in pipeline (see below)

-- When stacking files in a data flow (see below)
+- When stacking files in a data flow ?? maybe not here

 {